DevExpress-Examples/dashboard-blazor-server-js-customization/readme.md

 * [dashboard-events-scripts.js](./CS/BlazorDashboardApp/wwwroot/dashboard-events-scripts.js)
 <!-- default file list end -->

-# Dashboard Blazor Server App - JavaScript Customization
+# Dashboard for Blazor Server - JavaScript Customization

 This example shows how you can customize the `DxDashboard` component with JavaScript: